 Risk factors you can change

 Dementia can affect the functioning of many body systems and, therefore, the ability to carry out day-to-day tasks.
-Dementia may lead to problems such as:
+Dementia may lead to several problems, including:

 Preparing for your appointment

 Most likely, you'll first see your primary care provider if you have concerns about dementia.
-In some cases, you may be referred to a doctor who specializes in specific symptoms, such as a neurologist for brain and nerve disorders.
+In some cases, you may be referred to a doctor trained in nervous system conditions (neurologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
+Because appointments can be brief, and because there's often a lot to talk about, it's a good idea to be well prepared.
 If you're a caregiver for someone with more advanced dementia, you'll likely be the one gathering information from the doctor.
 Here's some information to help you get ready.

 What you can do